 - Organize and declutter bathroom countertops and drawers

-List of Household Chores – Separated by Room
+House Chores by Room

 Instead of focusing on what chores need to be done daily, weekly, and monthly, you may find it easier to separate your list of chores by room instead.
-This is sometimes referred to as “zone cleaning” and it can help the gigantic task of keeping your entire house clean feel not so daunting, because it allows you to focus on only one room at a time.
+This is sometimes referred to as “zone cleaning” and it can help the gigantic task of keeping your entire house clean feel not so overwhelming, because it allows you to focus on only one room at a time.

 If this Zone Cleaning system seems more your style, then here’s a household chores list separated by rooms or “zones” to help you get started: